AwakeLion-Robot-Lab/awakelion-logger/README.md

 ### Core of asynchronous

 * the core of implementation about asynchronous is ringbuffer, which is lock-free, mirrored index memory and no pow-of-2 limitation.
-I take up a lot of reference below:
+I take in a lot of reference below:

 > * [kfifo](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/lib/kfifo.c) for mirrored index memory.
 > * [simple_ringbuffer](https://github.com/bobwenstudy/simple_ringbuffer) for no pow-of-2 limitation.